Advertisements

 Peppermint: Herbs And Their Meanings

-Symbolically, peppermint is associated with clarity and focus.
-It is often used in spiritual rituals to promote mental clarity and is thought to have purifying and protective properties.
-Peppermint is also sometimes used to attract love and is believed to have uplifting and energizing effects.
+In a symbolic way, peppermint represents clear thinking and concentration.
+It’s used in rituals to improve mental clarity and is thought to cleanse and protect.
+Peppermint is also associated with attracting love and is believed to bring energy and a positive mood.

 22. Yarrow